-The biggest advantage of having an artificial Christmas tree is that you're able to use it for many years.
+The biggest advantage of having an artificial Christmas tree is that you’re able to use it for many years.
 How long it lasts would depend on how well you take care of it.
-Make sure it looks its best season after season with our guide on how to maintain and clean an artificial Christmas tree.
+Make sure it looks its best season after season with our Christmas tree care and maintenance tips.

 Artificial Christmas trees don’t require watering and pruning, but they still need your attention.
 Here are some general Christmas tree care tips to preserve the beauty of your lifelike evergreen:

 - Make sure to set up your tree in a cool, dry place, away from direct heat or sunlight.